Davidxswang/DLLearningNotes/Git.md

 This will:

-- switch to another branch.
+- switch to another branch or a commit.

 ### git branch -d \<branch name to delete>